mrsarm/jshell-plugin/README.md

     $ ./gradlew publishPlugins

-### Using from local repo
+### Using from the local repo

-To test local changes published to the local repo with the `publishToMavenLocal` task mentioned above, you need to add the plugin to the `build.gradle` in the project where the plugin is tested in the following manner:
+To test local changes published to the local repo with the `publishToMavenLocal` task mentioned above, you need to add the plugin to the `build.gradle` in the project where the plugin is tested, in the following manner:

 ```groovy
 buildscript {